CredentialEngine/Open-Badge-Publisher/README.md

 ## How to build for deployment

+Update the `.env` for production, including PUBLIC_BASEURL to the location where the app will run.
+If you are deploying to a domain where a publisher instance is running, set `ADAPTER_STATIC="true"`.

 ```
 npm run build
 ```

 Then copy the contents of the resulting `build` directory to the location on your webserver where you plan to run the application.

-Route requests to the fallback page `200.html` for requests that don't experience an immediate "hit".
+Configure your webserver to route requests to the fallback page `200.html` for requests that don't experience an immediate "hit".
 See [docs](https://github.com/sveltejs/kit/tree/master/packages/adapter-static#apache) example for Apache.